 There are dozens of smartphones released every year and it can be difficult to decide which is going to be the most suited to your needs.
 Here’s a good set of questions to ask yourself as you consider which of the best smartphones is right for you.

 As you would probably expect, this is going to be a major deciding factor in your smartphone buying experience.
 There are three fairly distinct tiers in the smartphone market at the moment.
 Budget smartphones in the $250-$400 range can deliver a solid enough experience for many users, but will typically give up some camera quality, feature a weaker processor and offer reduced software support.
 Mid-tier smartphones in the $600-$750 range are enjoying a real resurgence at the moment with features that are just behind the flagships for hundreds less.
 True flagships start at around $999 and can go up to $1,400 and beyond, and as expected at this price, you should be getting a top-of-the-line processor, the ability to capture near DSLR quality photos and a fantastic display.

 Android or iOS?

-This could certainly be the first question you ask and will certainly narrow your choices down considerably if you are set on one or the other.
+This could certainly be the first question you ask and will narrow your choices down considerably if you are set on one or the other.
 The truth is that the two operating systems are closer than ever in terms of overall functionality.
-Apple does still deliver faster software updates, superior privacy and generally a better app experience.
+Apple still delivers faster software updates, superior privacy and generally a better app experience.
 Android offers more customizability, a superior voice assistant, a wider variety of hardware and more user control.